 }

+Writing a FusionProducer

 Producer implements FusionProducer interface, It will send message to the Endpoint.
 It’ll receive MessageExchange it’ll use the Binding Configuraiton ( This is different from Mediation service where with each method invocation the configuration is also being passed, as there is only one instance of service registered, which is not the case with Endpoint), already provided to the Endpoint at the time of creation, to format and send the message to the Endpoint.

+Writing a FusionConsumer

 Consumer implements FusionConsumer interface, It receives the message from the Endpoint ( polling/event driven ) and creates a Message Exchange ( Default implementation FusionMessageExchange) and invokes process method on FusionProcessor.

 Error Handling